Python Inheritance Tutorial

 abc is child class of xyz

-Here abc is the child class or subclass and xyz is parent class or superclass.
-Now let’s see one more example which will show how the attributes and functions can be inherited by child class from parent class.
+Here abc is the child class or subclass and xyz is the parent class or superclass.
+Now let’s see one more example which will show how the attributes and functions can be inherited by child class from the parent class.

 Example of Python inheritance